nodize/nodizecms/README.md

 Default menu created
 ```

-Now you can access to the admistration module, open you browser on "http://127.0.0.1:3000/admin" (replace 127.0.0.1 by your server IP/URL if it's not runny on the localhost).
+Now you can access to the admistration module, open you browser on "http://127.0.0.1:3000/admin" (replace 127.0.0.1 by your server IP/URL if it's not running on the localhost).

 If you're still there and that everything went fine, you should have a nice but empty backend.